Ozodbek Nazarbekov

-Nazarbekov Ozodbek (born 1974, 7 May, Andijon region, Shahrixon District) is a well-known Uzbek singer, honored artist of Uzbekistan (2010), and honored artist of Karakalpakstan.
+Ozodbek Ahmadovich Nazarbekov (born 7 May 1974, Andijon region, Shahrixon District) is a well-known Uzbek singer, honored artist of Uzbekistan (2010), and honored artist of Karakalpakstan.
 He is also the Minister of Culture of Uzbekistan and has been serving as the rector of the Uzbek National Institute of Music Art since 2020.

 Biography

 He was born on 7 May 1974, in the Shahrixon District of the Andijon region.

 Education

 He graduated from the Uzbekistan State Institute of Arts in 2007.

 Labor activity

 Nazarbekov's creative journey began in 1994.
 From 2002 to 2008, he worked as a solo singer in the "O'zbeknavo" pop ensemble.
 He was one of the famous students of the late singer Muhriddin Xoliqov.
 Starting in 2006, he actively participated in state events at the national level, including the celebrations of the Uzbekistan Republic Constitution, Navruz, and Independence Day.
 He presented his solo concert programs in all regions of Uzbekistan and went on concert tours to foreign countries.
 From 2008 to 2017, he was a soloist in the Armed Forces Song and Dance Ensemble of the Republic of Uzbekistan.
 In July and August 2017, he worked as the director of the "Yoshlar" TV channel.
 On 10 August 2017, he was appointed as the Deputy Minister of Culture of Uzbekistan.
 He also served as the Chief Producer of the "Yoshlar" TV channel.
 From 2018 to 2020, he held the position of the First Deputy Minister of Culture of the Republic of Uzbekistan.
 Starting from 22 January 2020, he served as the Minister of Culture of the Republic of Uzbekistan.

 On 21 July 2023, by the decision of the Higher Attestation Commission, the title of "Professor" in the field of "Music Art" was awarded to Nazarbekov based on the recommendation of the council of the Uzbek National Institute of Music Art in the name of Yunus Rajabiy.